sebastiannielsen/ACME-nostate/README.md

 You can also access the client here: https://sebastiannielsen.github.io/ACME-nostate/

-# Key generation on a server - run the following command in console (can be done offline without network connection if you want and does not need root):
+# Key generation on a server - run the following command in console:

+(can be done offline without network connection if you want and does not need root)

 Certificate private key: